SamitHuang/mindocr-1/tools/infer/text/README.md

 </div>

+## Argument List

+All CLI argument definition can be viewed via `python tools/infer/text/predict_system.py -h` or reading `tools/infer/text/config.py`.

-## Developer Guideline - How to Add a New Model for Inference
+## Developer Guide - How to Add a New Model for Inference

 ### Preprocessing

 The optimal preprocessing strategy can vary from model to model, especially for the resize setting (keep_ratio, padding, etc).
 We define the preprocessing pipeline for each model in `tools/infer/text/preprocess.py` for different tasks.

-If you find the default preprocessing pipeline or hyper-params does not meet the network requirement, please extend the if-else conditions or add a new key-value pair  the `optimal_hparam` dict, where key is the algorithm name and value is the hyper-param setting.
+If you find the default preprocessing pipeline or hyper-params does not meet the network requirement, please extend by changing the if-else conditions or adding a new key-value pair to the `optimal_hparam` dict in `tools/infer/text/preprocess.py`, where key is the algorithm name and the value is the suitable hyper-param setting for the target network inference.

 ### Network Inference

-Supported alogirhtms and their corresponding model names (which can be checked by the `list_model()`API) are defined in the `algo_to_model_name dict in ``predict_det.py` and `predict_rec.py`.
+Supported alogirhtms and their corresponding network names (which can be checked by using the `list_model()` API) are defined in the `algo_to_model_name` dict in `predict_det.py` and `predict_rec.py`.

-To add a new detection model for inference, please add a new key-value pair to `algo_to_model_name` dict, where key is the algo name parsed from `config.py` and value is the model name which is registered in `mindocr/models/{model}.py`.
+To add a new detection model for inference, please add a new key-value pair to `algo_to_model_name` dict, where the key is an algorithm name and the value is the corresponding network name registered in `mindocr/models/{your_model}.py`.

-By default, model weights will be loaded from the provided pretrained URL defined in `mindocr/models/{model}.py`.
-If you want to load a local checkpoint instead, please set the `--det_model_dir` or `--rec_model_dir` args in command line.
+By default, model weights will be loaded from the pro-defined URL in `mindocr/models/{your_model}.py`.
+If you want to load a local checkpoint instead, please set `--det_model_dir` or `--rec_model_dir` to the path of your local checkpoint or the directory containing a model checkpoint.

 ### Postproprocess

-Similary, the postprocess pipeline for each algorithm can vary and is defined in `tools/infer/text/postprocess.py`.
+Similar to preprocessing, the postprocessing method for each algorithm can vary.
+The postprocessing method for each algorithm is defined in `tools/infer/text/postprocess.py`.

-If you find the default postprocessing pipeline or hyper-params does not meet your need, please extend the if-else conditions or add a new key-value pair  the `optimal_hparam` dict, where key is the algorithm name and value is the hyper-param setting.
+If you find the default postprocessing method or hyper-params does not meet the model need, please extend the if-else conditions or add a new key-value pair  to the `optimal_hparam` dict in `tools/infer/text/postprocess.py`, where the key is an algorithm name and the value is the hyper-param setting.

-## Argument List

-All CLI arguments definition can be viewed via `python tools/infer/text/predict_system.py -h` or reading `tools/infer/text/config.py`.